spcourse/monopoly_dict/monopoly_config/content.md

 > This step gives you more practice with what we call a nested lookup, first in the config dictionary, then in the properties dictionary.
 We also continue the pattern from step 1: your game logic no longer depends on magic numbers, but on lookups in the config (*'0.
 Fast search'* and *'2.
 Config/attributes'*).

 Test your code using `checkpy`.
-You should pass X more tests. <!--TODO check if this is correct -->
+You should pass 1 more test (for a total of 12).

 ### Step 3: Tracking ownership